smithy-lang/smithy/smithy-build/README.md

 The manifest file is a newline (`\n`) separated file that contains the relative path from the manifest file to each model file created by the sources plugin.
+Lines that start with a number sign (#) are comments and are ignored.
 A Smithy manifest file is stored in a JAR as `META-INF/smithy/manifest`.
 All model names referenced by the manifest are relative to `META-INF/smithy/`.